I can honestly say, without hesitation, that my dad makes THE BEST MARGARITA! Hands down! No Question!

-It’s because of my dad and his margaritas that I consider myself a margarita snob.
+It’s because of my dad and his oh-so perfect margaritas that I consider myself a bit of a margarita snob.
 I can’t just order a margarita in a restaurant without interrogating the server about the specific ingredients in their margarita.

 In my humble, yet educated (through years of Margarita tastings) opinion…the very best Margaritas are made with 4 very simple ingredients…Good Tequila, Fresh Lime Juice, Simple Syrup and just a splash of Triple Sec or Cointreau.